Fabianphilip/printf/README.md

 10. The negative is the equivalent of the composer's score, and the print the performance

-11. It's depressing when you're still around and your albums are out of print
+11. It's idepressing when you're still around and your albums are out of print

 12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection